Managing Mambu Functions

 mambu functions deleteThis part of the command is always required.YES

 -p or --profileThe profile flag allows you to use a different credentials profile, with a different Mambu API key and Mambu environment URL, for this command.
-You can also change the current credentials profile by running the command EXPORT MAMBU_PROFILE="PROFILE_NAME" before this command to switch profiles.
+If this is omitted, the default profile is used.
 For more information, see Using credentials profiles.NO

 A confirmation prompt will ask you to confirm that you would like to delete the Function.
 Type in Y to complete the action.
 After a 24-hour period the Function is fully deleted.